Help Center/ Cloud Firewall/ User Guide/ Access Control/ Access Control Policy Overview

 Access Control Policy Types

-Access control policies are classified into protection rules and blacklist/whitelist.
-Differences between protection rules and blacklist/whitelist shows more details.
-If traffic hits a policy, the action of the policy will be taken.
+Access control policies include protection rules, the blacklist, and the whitelist.
+Table 1 describes their differences.
+If traffic hits a policy, the action specified in the policy will be performed.

 Table 1 Differences between protection rules and blacklist/whitelist